wgy1027/postFireSeverityAssessment/postFire/Post-Fire-Literature.md

 Year: 2016

 Main content:
-In this paper, a new index is proposed by considering Land Surface Temperature and enhanced vegetation index (EVI) together.
+In this paper, a new index is proposed by considering Land Surface Temperature (LST) and enhanced vegetation index (EVI) together.
 The accuracy of the proposed index was evaluated by using 264 composite burn index (CBI) field sample data of the five fires across different regional eco-type areas in the Western United States.

 ## Object-based assessment of burn severity in diseased forests using high-spatial and high-spectral resolution MASTER airborne imagery
 Year: 2015